Best Things to Do in Central America

 Why Should You Visit Honduras?

 It could be easy if you are willing to visit a country packed to the brim with things to see and do.
-Yet, it could be not so easy to browse a country such as Honduras, an idyllic destination since it’s designed for both history buffs and hedonists alike, making it so interesting and fun for all types of travelers.
+Yet, it could be not so easy to browse a country such as Honduras, an idyllic destination since it’s designed for both history buffs and hedonists alike, making it so interesting and fun for all types of travellers.

 However, it’s not so popular as a touristy venue; this captivating country really has something for everyone.
 It could be wordy, or you might find me somewhat repetitive, but please put your trust in me and let me show you why you should be so excited about visiting this less-known spot.

 A natural landscape is unlike anything in Central America.
-Once you leave Nicaragua and land here, you will quickly notice how the surroundings have changed drastically; barren landscapes have been replaced by deep forests dense forests with plentiful wildlife.
+Once you leave Nicaragua and land here, you will quickly notice how the surroundings have changed drastically; barren landscapes have been replaced by deep forests, dense forests with plentiful wildlife.

 Honduras has a scenic coastline bringing sunseekers and holidaymakers to its many beaches.